CatalysmsServerManager/docs/docs/en/CSMM/custom-command-examples.md

  Here a Player will be healed over 6 seconds, broken legs will be repaired.
  You can use "healme" also for just an admin command like $heal PLAYERNAME, where PLAYERNAME is stored in an argument.

+ - Godmode

+   Using the example above but with 2 arguments, one for the playername and one for the time in seconds where a player is getting the      godmode.
+Players cant fly or do other admin stuff, but they get no damage.

+   `sayplayer ${playername} "An admin gives you the godmode for ${time} seconds";buffplayer ${player.entityId} healme; wait(${time});debuffplayer ${playername} healme; sayplayer ${playername} "The godmode is now disabled"

 - Let a player take his LCB

     `cpm-grablcb ${entityId} 10;sayplayer ${steamId} "Your LCB is in your bag."`